prometheuxresearch/docs/docs/examples/finance/banking-supervision.md

-# Company control
+# Banking Supervision

-Company control is a staple of the analysis of ownership structure; it concerns decision power, i.e., when a subject can direct the decisions of another company via the control of the majority of the shares.
+Regulators and central banks often need large amounts of networked data to understand the intricate links between entities that on surface may seem independent of each other.

-### Indirect Ownership
+## Company Control

-This scenario requires determining who takes decisions in a company network, that is, who controls the majority of votes for each company.
+Company control is a staple in the analysis of ownership structures, and is concerned with decision power, i.e., whether a company can direct the decisions of another company by controling the majority of its shares.

 To determine whether a company X controls a company Y, we consider two rules: